ntjandra/Carna-Take-Home/README.md

 Test Cases:

+These tests can be exported from tests/api_tests/ into a Postman Collection.
 Note: Guest means not logged in. **X** = failed tests.
 - CREATE
     - User password strength must follow the Django Guidelines.